-While Astronics Corporation does not have a separate vendor code of conduct, as part of its contracts, the Company requires that its vendors adhere to the spirit of its Code of Ethics (see Social/Human Capital Management).
-In addition, language to this effect is often included in the Terms and

-Conditions portion of the Company's contracts with suppliers and customers.
-When required as part of an agreement, also is required to comply with government standards in evaluating and choosing suppliers.
-Each subsidiary works with its suppliers to determine if legal and regulatory requirements are met.
+While Astronics Corporation does not have a separate vendor code of conduct, as part of its contracts, the Company Code of Conduct requires that its vendors adhere to the spirit of its Code of Ethics (see Social/Human Capital Management).
+In addition, language to this effect is often included in the Terms and Conditions portion of the Company's contracts with suppliers and customers.
+When required as part of an agreement, Astronics Corporation has signed a customer's Code of Conduct.